MiniGameWorlds/MiniGameWorld/resources/userWiki/english/playing-minigame-wiki.md

 - `custom-data`: custom data by developer
 - Minigame has each files in `minigames` folder
 - Deleted minigame file will be removed
-- Minigame has a default settings (can be changed by a user)
+- Minigame config created with default values by developer (can be changed by a user)